exentio/keremorph/readme.md

     *color7:      wht
     *color15:     wht

-Instead, if you prefer 16 colors, use this (modular but doesn't work with dkeg colors without editing his files)
+Instead, if you prefer 16 colors, use this (modular, but doesn't work with dkeg colors without editing his files)

     !
 Colors
     *background:   bg